ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

-We make sure that in each seven day window, each RA has no more then one ON shift.
+We make sure that in each seven day window, each RA has no more than one ON shift.

 We do the analysis for IN shifts in the same way since Hard Constraint 5 requires also 7 days.
 To meet Hard Constraint 6, we need to make sure that the sum of all the $ON$ and $IN$ variables for each RA for each two day window is no more than 1.
 For example, for Elsa, we need that: